Glenn Beck: Personal life

 While working at WPGC, Beck met his first wife, Claire.
 They married in 1983 and had two daughters, Mary and Hannah.
 Mary developed cerebral palsy as a result of a series of strokes at birth in 1988.
 The couple divorced in 1994 amid Beck's struggles with substance abuse.
 He is a recovering alcoholic and drug addict, and has said he has attention deficit hyperactivity disorder (ADHD).
-Beck later admitted that the family problems ranging from the divorce to his substance abuse had a severe negative impact on his children.

 By 1994, Beck was suicidal, and imagined shooting himself to the music of Kurt Cobain.
 He credits Alcoholics Anonymous (AA) with helping him achieve sobriety.
 He said he stopped drinking alcohol and smoking cannabis in November 1994, the same month he attended his first AA meeting.
 Beck later said that he had gotten high every day for the previous 15 years, since the age of 16.

 In 1996, while working for a New Haven area radio station, Beck took a theology class at Yale University, with a written recommendation from Senator Joe Lieberman, a Yale alumnus who was a fan of Beck's show at the time.
 Beck enrolled in an "Early Christology" course, but soon withdrew, marking the extent of his post-secondary education.

 Beck then began a "spiritual quest" in which he "sought out answers in churches and bookstores".
 As he later recounted in his books and stage performances, Beck's first attempt at self-education involved reading the work of six wide-ranging authors, constituting what Beck jokingly calls "the library of a serial killer": Alan Dershowitz, Pope John Paul II, Adolf Hitler, Billy Graham, Carl Sagan, and Friedrich Nietzsche.
 During this time, Beck's Mormon friend and former radio partner Pat Gray argued in favor of the "comprehensive worldview" offered by the Church of Jesus Christ of Latter-day Saints, an offer that Beck rejected until a few years later.
 (Later, after moving to the New York City area, he had a consultation with Graham, which he said affected him strongly.